-Genetic evolution provides mechanisms for the development and maturation of the information processing parts of the body.
+Tension between instinctive and learned behaviors is inevitable.
+It gives rise to the increasingly elaborated rules for development and maturation of the information processing parts of the body.
 These include both the endocrine system and the nervous system, an anatomically localized elaboration of the same communication scheme based on chemical receptors that generate electrical responses that trigger the release of other chemical transmitters.
-These mechanisms determine the range of behaviors that might be learned while delimiting the behaviors actually expressed to avoid those that might be immediately fatal either to the individual or to the local breeding population in the case of social species.
-Tension between instinctual and learned behaviors is inevitable because each may interfere with the other.
-The evolutionary success of any mutation that affects either type of behavior will depend on how it interacts with the other.
+These rules determine the range of behaviors that might be learned while delimiting the behaviors actually expressed to avoid those that might be immediately fatal either to the individual or to the local breeding population in the case of social species.

 The evolution of social species in which individuals play specialized roles is particularly fraught with potential conflicts between instinctual and learned behavior.
 If the specializations are genetically specified within fixed subgroups (as in workers, drones and queens in bees), evolution will be constrained within a given breeding population by the complex interactions among the specializations.
-If the specializations arise in individuals as a consequence of their behavioral experiences and innate physical heterogeneity, then the emergent behaviors are less constrained, presenting both opportunity and danger to the breeding group.
+If the specializations arise in individuals as a result of their behavioral experiences and innate physical heterogeneity, then the emergent behaviors are less constrained, presenting both opportunity and danger to the breeding group.
 The group might be better able to adapt to a novel environmental challenge or the appearance of a mutant individual but it might also self-destruct in its usual circumstances.